isiahmeadows/mithril.js/design/rationale.md

 Hooks are like the hot new thing right now, since [React added them](https://reactjs.org/docs/hooks-reference.html).
 They're based roughly on [algebraic effects and cell-oriented reactive programming](https://reactjs.org/docs/hooks-faq.html#what-is-the-prior-art-for-hooks), and function as a DSL.
 They do carry several pros:

 - They do have reasonably low overhead, especially in memory and performance.
-Memory-wise, they're slightly more costly than cells, but they're more static than cells and have far fewer polymorphic calls, saving some CPU cycles.
+Memory-wise, they're slightly less costly than streams, but they're more static than streams and have far fewer polymorphic calls, saving some CPU cycles.
 - They are *very* approachable, especially if explained as an embedded DSL (which is what it really is) rather than some JS library.
 They're also fairly readable and somewhat easy to follow.
 - Hooks *are* relatively concise, and pure computations are as simple as not using hooks.
 - Hooks naturally encapsulate their data in a decoupled fashion similarly to how closures do.